 When do I need to take my child for their first visit to the dentist?

 Paediatric dentists specialise in dentistry for children.
-They are generally well trained in dealing with kids and can identify any potential issues quite quickly (it’s amazing what they can see during a quick peek inside a toddler’s mouth!).
-But it’s not essential that your child see a paediatric dentist – you may have a great relationship with your own dentist and prefer to take your kids to see them.
-It’s totally up to you and the most important thing is that your kids are comfortable with their dentist.
+They are generally well-trained in dealing with kids and can identify any potential issues quite quickly (it’s amazing what they can see during a quick peek inside a toddler’s mouth!).
+But it’s not essential that your child sees a paediatric dentist.
+You may have a great relationship with your own dentist and prefer to take your kids to see them instead.
+It’s totally up to you, and the most important thing is that your kids are comfortable with their dentist.

-How frequently do we need to see the dentist?
+How frequently do kids need to see the dentist?

-Aim for a visit to the dentist every six months once your child turns one or when they sprout the first tooth, whichever comes first.
+As above – aim for a visit to the dentist every six months once your child turns one or when they sprout the first tooth… whichever comes first.
 The objective is to establish good oral hygiene practices, nip any potential issues in the bud and ensure the kids develop a happy relationship with their dentist.

 Is there anything I can do at home to prepare my child for a dentist visit?

 Like with any new experience, it’s best to talk to your kids about their visit to the dentist before you go.
-Tell them about how nice it is seeing a dentist and how they help to keep teeth shiny and sparkly.
-Let them know that dentists are extra friendly and that they may even be able to watch a movie while they get their teeth looked at your teeth, or get a sticker or new toothbrush as a prize afterwards.
+Tell them about how nice it is to see a dentist and how they help to keep teeth shiny and sparkly.
+Let them know that dentists are extra friendly and that they may even be able to watch a movie while they get their teeth looked at your teeth, or get a sticker or new toothbrush as a prize afterwards

 When scheduling an appointment, take into consideration when your child is best rested.
 The best time to go?
-Either first thing in the morning, or after their afternoon nap.
+Either first thing in the morning or after their afternoon nap.
 Definitely avoid booking appointments at times when you know they may be overtired.
-That won’t be fun for anyone.
+That certainly won’t be fun for anyone!

 Try not to project your own fears about dentists onto the kids.
 As we all know, children are incredibly perceptive and may pick up on your negative dental vibes… which will make future dentist visits tougher on you!

-If you’re sensing that your child may be anxious about a dental visit or if your child has special needs and may be extra sensitive to a dentist near their mouth, we suggest visiting a paediatric dentist who is specially trained in working with children.
+If you’re sensing that your child may be anxious about a dental visit, if your child has special needs or may be extra sensitive to a dentist near their mouth, we suggest visiting a paediatric dentist who is specially trained in working with children.

 What happens if my child damages a tooth or it starts to change colour?

 It’s not uncommon for kids to knock their teeth, especially as toddlers.
-If your child falls and damages a tooth (their gums may bleed or they might complain of pain) it’s important to see a dentist, as the dentist may be able to take preventative measures to avoid further damage.
+If your child falls and damages a tooth (their gums may bleed or they might complain of pain), it’s important to see a dentist, as the dentist can take preventative measures to avoid further damage.
 Your child’s tooth may begin to turn grey a few days after the fall – this is also not uncommon.
-So don’t worry, just schedule a dentist visit and they’ll be able to give you further guidance.
+So don’t worry, just schedule a dentist visit, and they’ll be able to give you further guidance.

 Is it an issue if my child grinds their teeth?

 Ever walked into your child’s room when they’re asleep to hear them grinding their teeth?
-Also known as ‘bruxism’, teeth grinding is not uncommon in kids.
+Also known as bruxism, teeth grinding is not uncommon in kids.
 There are several different causes, like misalignment of teeth, pain, hyperactivity and stress.
-In most cases children grow out of bruxism, but it is something to mention at your next dentist visit (although they’ll probably be able to see evidence of teeth grinding before you mention it).
-The dentist may advise you to try some relaxation exercises before bed or for more severe grinding, they could suggest a mouthguard.
+In most cases, children grow out of bruxism, but it’s something to mention at your next dentist visit (although they’ll probably be able to see evidence of teeth grinding before you mention it).
+The dentist may advise you to try some relaxation exercises before bed or for more severe grinding; they could suggest a mouthguard.

 What can I do for my kids to maintain healthy teeth?

 Keep yourself informed about what foods commonly lead to cavities.
-Stick to healthy whole foods, when possible, avoid sugar-dense foods and acidic drinks like soda and juices.
+Stick to healthy whole foods, and avoid sugar-dense foods and acidic drinks like soda and juices when possible.
 Encourage the children to drink lots of water to stay hydrated.
 Singapore’s water supply contains fluoride (about 0.6mg per litre of water) and is safe to drink too.

 You can also talk to your dentist about the impact of dummy or thumb sucking to ensure the development of your kids’ teeth isn’t being impacted.
 They’ll also be able to give you some great tips on how to best stop these habits.

-And finally, lead by example and brush your teeth with your kids twice a day as soon as they sprout their first tooth!
+And finally, lead by example and brush your teeth with your kids twice daily as soon as they sprout their first tooth!